MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+:::moniker range=">azure-pipelines-2020"

+> [!NOTE]
+> There is a newer version of this task available that provides additional support for targetting a Kubernetes cluster in different ways, using the `connectionType` property.
+For more information, see [KubernetesManifest@1](./kubernetes-manifest-v1.md) and [KubernetesManifest@1 service connection](./kubernetes-manifest-v1.md#service-connection)

+:::moniker-end

 Use a Kubernetes manifest task in a build or release pipeline to bake and deploy manifests to Kubernetes clusters.

 This task supports the following: